 7. Faulty Thermostat

 Have you checked everything and still can’t figure out the issue for low airflow?
 Your thermostat could be the culprit!
 It may seem like there is no connection, but if your thermostat is not calibrated correctly or has malfunctioned, it can impact your HVAC airflow.
+Here are some reasons why your thermostat is having issues.

 To find out if your thermostat is incorrectly calibrated, take a glass thermometer and place it next to your thermostat.
 After 15 minutes, check the reading of the thermometer and thermostat.
 If there’s a discrepancy of more than one degree, you should recalibrate your thermostat.
+Here’s everything you need to know about the thermostat calibration.

 8. Oversized & Undersized Ductwork